 The reluctance of governments to engage in demand management, while focusing on supply, means it is easy for the two to be in a state of disequilibrium.
 Building on Sweezy’s theories of capitalist surplus, O’Brien (2013:202) argues that,

 DSC is not a popular concept in a food system run largely by private interests with relatively minimal state intervention, especially on the demand side.
 Private firms view it as interference in market function.
-For many, it is linked to the earlier failures of central planning, and certainly the lessons of those failures must be reflected in a more reflexive and flexible design for demand-supply coordination (Voß et al., 2009).
+For many, it is linked to the earlier failures of central planning, although the Cuban experience following the collapse of the Soviet Union deserves more favourable treatment (cf. Koont, 2004; González de Molina et al., 2019).
+Certainly the lessons of failures must be reflected in a more reflexive and flexible design for demand-supply coordination (Voß et al., 2009).
+However, a more useful model of DSC is likely found in war time interventions, which depended on the active consent and participation of the population (see Lessons from WWII).
+Some analysts also suggest that DSC is important for addressing emergencies such as COVID-19 (Ihle et al., 2020).
+This is because DSC creates the possibility of reducing supply chain risks beyond the capacity of individual firms to manage.
+Along with material and information flows, supply chain management is centrally about reducing risks and public co-ordination and investment that adds redundancy and resilience can address matters that individual firms will not attend to (Miller, 2021).

 Clearly, there are pros and cons to DSC for food system actors.
 For producers and fishers, long term security is generally more favourable than short term, so designing such incentives in the system is an important consideration (Gille, 2013).
 In other words, can demand-supply coordination create a financial security that does not currently exist through more volatile or unreliable risk management instruments, such as production insurance and futures markets?
 It also means shifting production and marketing based on management considerations beyond the farm and boat, something that challenges a traditional view of farming as private property rights and management.
 For manufacturers and retailers, it means shifting product options to comply with optimal nourishment requirements and volumes.
 For consumers, it means higher availability of some goods (sometimes at a lower price to encourage consumption), but lower availability of others (and potentially at a higher price to discourage consumption).
 It also suggests significant changes in shopping behaviours and potentially shifts in the type and locations of food retail outlets.
 All this challenges traditional interpretations of consumer choice.